Importing Users from Atlassian Confluence

 It is recommended that you import your Confluence users into an Internal Directory that has its 'Password Encryption' set to 'ATLASSIAN-SHA1'.
 Otherwise, users' passwords will not be copied across to Crowd.

 - Ensure that the database driver for the Confluence database is on Crowd's classpath.
-To do this, simply copy the JDBC driver jar for your particular Confluence database across to
+Copy the JDBC driver jar for your particular Confluence database across to

 - Log in to the Crowd Administration Console.